-If you have a stack of old VHS tapes in your home or even in your company’s storage facility, you might have wondered how long your memories and footage on those VHS tapes will last.
+If you have a stack of old VHS tapes in your home or even in your company’s storage facility, you might have wondered how long do VHS tapes last?
+And given the average VHS tape lifespan, will memories and footage on those tapes begin to deteriorate over time?

 At Current Pixel, our experience has shown that VHS tapes deteriorate over time no matter how they are stored.
 The magnetic tape inside makes the VHS tape lifespan shorter as the tape itself deteriorates.
 Even tapes stored in professional tape storage environments will still experience some deterioration, and of course the overwhelming majority of tapes are not stored in perfect environments.